bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

   be added to the repository by adding a new entry to the `applications` list.
   - `filename`: The name of the APK file that will be downloaded from the source repository.
   - `id`: The ID of the application.
-This must be unique and is used to identify the application in the F-droid repository.
+This must be unique and is used to identify the application in the F-Droid repository.
-  - `name`: The name of the application displayed to users when viewing applications in F-droid.
+  - `name`: The name of the application displayed to users when viewing applications in F-Droid.
   - `categories`: The categories that the application belongs to.
-This is used to categorize the application in F-droid.
+This is used to categorize the application in F-Droid.
-  - `description`: The description displayed to users when viewing the application in F-droid.
+  - `description`: The description displayed to users when viewing the application in F-Droid.

 ### `metascoop/`

-Bitwarden's F-droid repository is configured to automatically update apps when a new version is detected in one of the source repositories defined in `repos.yml`.
+Bitwarden's F-Droid repository is configured to automatically update apps when a new version is detected in one of the source repositories defined in `repos.yml`.

 This is done by using the `metascoop` app to fetch the latest version of the source repository and